Adityatrip4666/FarmDirect/README.md

 ---

+1. e-NAM procedure

+The basic e-NAM workflow is centered around the mandi/APMC and electronic bidding.
+Farmers can register through the portal/app or at an e-NAM mandi.
+Produce is brought into the mandi, a lot is created, quality/assaying and weighment can take place, traders participate in online bidding, and the winning bid is declared.
+The farmer can accept or reject the winning price, after which sale documentation and payment are processed.

+e-NAM flow:

+Farmer → Mandi/APMC → Gate Entry → Lot Creation → Assaying/Quality Check → Trader Bidding → Winner Selected → Farmer Accepts/Rejects → Sale Bill → Payment

+For FPOs, e-NAM allows the FPO to aggregate members' produce and sell it as one or multiple lots through e-trading.

+2. FarmDirect procedure

+Your FarmDirect can follow a direct marketplace model rather than a mandi/auction model.

+Farmer/FPO side

+Step 1 — Registration

+Farmer/FPO creates an account.

+↓

+Step 2 — Create product listing

+For example:

+Product: Tomatoes
+Quantity: 1,000 kg
+Price: ₹30/kg
+Location: Nashik
+Quality: Grade A

+↓

+Step 3 — Product becomes available

+Consumers and bulk buyers can see the listing.

+↓

+Step 4 — Buyer selects product

+A consumer can purchase 5 kg.

+A bulk buyer can request 500 kg or 1,000 kg.

+↓

+Step 5 — Order/offer

+Buyer places an order or sends an offer.

+↓

+Step 6 — Farmer/FPO accepts

+Farmer/FPO accepts or rejects the order/offer.

+↓

+Step 7 — Payment

+Buyer makes payment through the system.

+↓

+Step 8 — Delivery

+Produce is delivered to the buyer.

+↓

+Step 9 — Order completion

+Buyer confirms receipt and can provide a rating/review.

+FarmDirect flow

+Farmer/FPO → Product Listing → Consumer/Bulk Buyer → Order/Offer → Farmer Accepts → Payment → Delivery → Review

 ## 17. Conclusion

 FarmDirect is intended to provide a simple and accessible digital marketplace that brings farmers/FPOs closer to their end buyers.